Due regard definition

 Due regard means that a public body must give weight to the duties outlined above in proportion to its relevance when discharging their functions.
 As shown in recent case law2 this must be done in a conscious way with focus on the specific requirements of the legislation.
 However, 'due regard' does not mean that a change needs to be made but that appropriate weight needs to be given.
 Other issues, such as viability or the need to deliver development for economic or regeneration purposes may outweigh the equality considerations.
 In these cases the reasons should be robust and transparent.
 It is clear that this Equality Impact Assessment and the changes that result from it will be an important part of the preparation and decision to adopt the Aligned Core Strategies as part of the development plan for the local authorities involved.

 Due regard is a legal requirement and means that our decision makers have to give advanced consideration (consider the equality implications of a proposal before a decision has been made) to issues of ‘equality and discrimination’ before making any commissioning decision or policy that may affect or impact on people who share protected characteristics.
-It is vitally important to consider equality implications as an integral part of the work and activities that we carry out, particularly during these difficult and challenging times.
+It is vitally important to consider equality implications as an integral part of the work and activities that we carry out, particularly during these challenging times.